-While SLS can be irritating to skin, the minimal amount of residue left over is unlikely to cause any issues.
+While SLS can be irritating to the skin, the minimal amount of residue left over is unlikely to cause any issues.
 I would personally wear gloves when using this product.

 This is a nicely streamlined formula.

 However I do have one word of note – Biopuro Bathroom Cleaner contains fragrance and natural lavender oil – both are likely a source of allergens.
-For example, lavender essential oil is made up from around 50% allergens (linalool being the major component).
+For example, lavender essential oil is made up of around 50% allergens (linalool being the major component).

 Dermatitis and eczema can be triggered by allergens.
-Therefore, if you have allergy prone skin or a known allergy to linalool, Biopuro Bathroom Cleaner is not for you.
+Therefore, if you have allergy-prone skin or a known allergy to linalool, Biopuro Bathroom Cleaner is not for you.

 That aside, you’ll be happy to know Biopuro Bathroom Cleaner is:

 - Cobalt tested

 - Preservative-free (because the formula will be self-preserving due to low pH)